tinymce/tinymce-docs/plugins-ref/premium/powerpaste/powerpaste_commands_events_apis.md

 ---
 layout: default
-title: Commands, Events and API Methods for the PowerPaste plugin
+title: Commands and Events for the PowerPaste plugin
-title_nav: Commands, Events and API
+title_nav: Commands and Events
 description: Information on the commands, events and API methods provided with the PowerPaste plugin.
 keywords: enterprise powerpaste power paste microsoft word excel google docs
 ---